 How Hard Work and Dedication Leads to Success

-In my recent post on weathering the storm, I spoke of the late Stephen R. Covey’s classic book The 7 Habits of Highly Effective People, in which Covey implores us to “Begin with the end in mind.”
+In my article on weathering the storm, I spoke of the late Stephen R. Covey’s classic book The 7 Habits of Highly Effective People, in which Covey implores us to “Begin with the end in mind.”
 From the first time I read Covey’s book until the present day, this concept has been one of the most practical frameworks for working toward a desired outcome that I have ever come across.
 In Covey’s own words:

 To begin with the end in mind means to start with a clear understanding of your destination.
 It means to know where you’re going so that you better understand where you are now and so that the steps you take are always in the right direction.